- C Programming Examples

 Here is the sample run:

-As you can compare this program with very first program of this article.
-The only change is in the second parameter of fscanf() function.
-That is, we have placed \n in place of \0 to read the content of file until a new line character occurred, in place of null terminated character.
-Rest of the things are same.
+As you can see, this program is very similar to the very first program in this article.
+The only change is in the second parameter of the fscanf() function.
+That is, we have placed \n in place of 0\0to read the content of the file until a new line character occurs, in place of a null-terminated character.
+Everything else is the same.

 #include<stdio.h> #include<conio.h> int main() { char fname[20], ch; FILE *fp; printf("Enter the Name of File: "); gets(fname); fp = fopen(fname, "r"); if(fp==NULL) printf("Error Occurred while Opening the File!"); else { printf("\nFile's Content is:\n\n"); ch = fgetc(fp); while(ch!=EOF) { printf("%c", ch); ch = fgetc(fp); } } fclose(fp); getch(); return 0; }